catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 [ ] consider live when searching for the track NO or dont :)
-[ ] Repack only repack Initial or LAst only one platform [ ] Repack only copy and ftp,  Initial or LAst only one platform [ ] finish arrangement (demo with the hives overdrive all the time :) ) [ ] add checks to packed..remember to ask if they wanna clean ups or notification [ ] cause it doesnt pick up version it cannot diff shiro astronau [ ] other platforms do not have official flag correctly detected [ ] search using ignition
+[ ] Repack only repack Initial or LAst only one platform [ ] Repack only copy and ftp,  Initial or LAst only one platform [ ] add checks to packed..remember to ask if they wanna clean ups or notification [ ] cause it doesnt pick up version it cannot diff shiro astronau [ ] other platforms do not have official flag correctly detected [ ] search using ignition
 [ ] add convert multitone to single tone
 [ ] duplicate lead to Rhythm
-[ ] copy imported files
 [ ] Repair broken CDLC
 [ ] add 46&2 lyrics from old one
 [ ] overrite rename buttons
-[ ] Profiles should include also Format
 [ ] replace all does not exist
-[ ] each platform should have its own remote location [ ] delete moves to duplicates but does not add dupli if exists [ ] delete does not delete the actual record from repack_audittrail [ ] INCUBUS REDEFINE MULTI SHOWS IN RED AT DUPLICATION MANAGEMENT SCREEN [ ] fix import current month
+[ ] each platform should have its own remote location [ ] INCUBUS REDEFINE MULTI SHOWS IN RED AT DUPLICATION MANAGEMENT SCREEN [ ] fix import current month
 [ ] gasoline cannot be packed